Pixpipe/pixpipejs/cookbook/metadata.md

       // {Number}
       // If this dimension is time, leave it to -1.
-      // Otherwise, is the length of one of the two dimension that is spatially orthogonal to
+      // Otherwise, this is the index of the orthogonal dimension chosen as width.
-      // the current one.
-      width: 256,
+      widthDimension: 1,

       // {Number}
       // If this dimension is time, leave it to -1.
-      // Otherwise, is the length of one of the two dimension that is spatially orthogonal to
+      // // Otherwise, this is the index of the orthogonal dimension chosen as height.
-      // the current one (the one that was not used for the "width" value)
-      height: 256,
+      heightDimension: 2,

       // {String}
       // Name of this dimension in voxel space.
 This is not of big importance unless the dataset